Brian Fargo: Interplay

 Interplay grew to over 600 employees at its zenith in the mid-1990s.
 One of the most successful groups within Interplay was formed during this period, Black Isle.
 Black Isle focused on role-playing games and eventually included the games of a new developer called BioWare, which was initially contracted by Interplay to make Shattered Steel.
 The next game they developed for Interplay, through the Black Isle division, was Baldur's Gate, which proved to be a big hit, followed by others, such as Icewind Dale and the critically acclaimed Planescape: Torment.
-Black Isle's celebrated Fallout, which took some inspiration from Wasteland but was unique in its own right, was a personal project of Fargo, who served as its executive producer and was involved in setting the tone and sensibilities of the game.

 In 1996, the company expanded again, adding a division focusing on sports games called VR Sports and buying Shiny Entertainment.
 Fargo's goal in the acquisition of Shiny was to help Interplay transition into the console business, in addition to its successful PC game releases.
 That same year, Computer Gaming World ranked Fargo as the third most influential "industry player" of all time, as he "has shown both brilliant product vision and great business talents."

 In 1998, Interplay filed for an initial public offering (IPO) of stock to fund future development and retire debt the company held.
 At the time, the market for IPOs had started to slow from the boom years of the early and mid-1990s, yet the need for capital drove Fargo to file the offering.
 Increased competition, less than stellar returns on Interplay’s sports division and the lack of console titles forced the company to seek additional funding two years later with an investment from Titus Software, a Paris-based game company.
 In 1999, the relationship between Fargo and majority shareholder Titus deteriorated, according to Fargo, due to a "different ideology of management".
 In 2000, Titus exercised a majority control of Interplay, and as a result, Fargo resigned his position with the company.

 In addition to his work at Interplay, Fargo also formed an online entertainment company Engage! with partner SoftBank in 1996, and sat on the board of Virgin Europe in 1998.